Automattic/RadControl/readme.txt

 == Changelog ==

+= 0.2 =

+Updated plugin to use IPONWEB and WP.com REST API.

 = 0.1 =

 First cut of the plugin which includes belowpost ad as well as optional AdSense fallback.

-= 0.2 =

-Updated plugin to use IPONWEB and WP.com REST API